kyma-project/telemetry-manager/docs/user/README.md

 The metric gateway and agent are based on an [OTel Collector](https://opentelemetry.io/docs/collector/) [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 The gateway provides an [OTLP-based](https://opentelemetry.io/docs/reference/specification/protocol/) endpoint to which applications can push the metric signals.
 The agent scrapes annotated Prometheus-based workloads.
 According to a MetricPipeline configuration, the gateway processes and ships the metric data to a target system.

-For more information about the metrics feature, see [Metrics](04-metrics.md).
-For the gateway concept in general, see [Gateways](gateways.md).
+For more information, see [Metrics](04-metrics.md) and [Gateways](gateways.md).

 ## API / Custom Resource Definitions

-The API of the Telemetry module is based on Kubernetes Custom Resource Definitions (CRD) which are extending the Kubernetes API with custom additions.
-In the following the specification of the Telemetry module API can be introspected:
+The API of the Telemetry module is based on Kubernetes Custom Resource Definitions (CRD), which extend the Kubernetes API with custom additions.
+To inspect the specification of the Telemetry module API, see:

 - [Telemetry CRD](resources/01-telemetry.md)
 - [LogPipeline CRD](resources/02-logpipeline.md)